linux-minidisc/linux-minidisc/README.md

 Now that the group information handling has been merged into the device handle, `settitle` can just set the normal title without affecting the groups.
 For advanced use cases, the user can still set and get the raw title.

+## `contrib/netmd-send-file`: Send any file format to a NetMD recorder

+Similar to what Platinum MD and netmd-js are doing, this script combines `ffmpeg`, `atracdenc` and `netmdcli` to send SP/LP2/LP4 to a NetMD unit.